cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 Run Secrets Provider as a **Job**.
 Once the Job's pod is spun up, it will authenticate to Conjur/DAP via authn-k8s.
-It will then fetch all the K8s secrets denoted with a specific label and update them with the Conjur secrets they require and upon completion, terminate.
+It will then fetch all the K8s secrets denoted with a specific label and update them with the Conjur secrets they require and terminate upon completion.

 ###### How does a Job answer the requirements?